sri037/backend_barebone/README.md

 `nodemon dist`
 ##### Above Script, Start node with debug (inspect) and in auto restart server when changes are made in dist folder.

+##### To Generate Module
+`npm run generator`

+`It asks for the module name and generates crud methods with basic model, controller, services, repo.
+   Add generated route in /module/index.ts`